 In addition to the information regularly updated on these pages, we discuss the current status of Management Plan implementation at our annual public meeting each February.
 The Authority is fully committed to carrying out the obligations of the Resolution and operating the Lake Whitney Water Treatment Plant in a manner that will mitigate any impacts resulting from the plant operation upon associated environmental resources.

-The RWA’s annual meeting to report on the Lake Whitney Environmental Management Plan will be held on Tuesday, February 7, 2017, 6:00 p.m., at the Whitney Water Center, 945 Whitney Avenue, Hamden.
-In the event of a weather-related cancellation, the meeting will be moved to February 9 at 6:00 p.m.
+The RWA’s annual meeting to report on the Lake Whitney Environmental Management Plan will be held at 6:00 p.m. on Tuesday, February 12, at the Whitney Water Center, 945 Whitney Avenue, Hamden.
+In the event of a weather-related cancellation, the meeting will be moved to Thursday, February 14 at 6:00 p.m.

 The Whitney Management Plan specifies operating procedures and monitoring measures to implement the performance standards in the 1999 Environmental Study Team Report.
 Elements of the Management Plan are as follows: